Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 rustdoc
 -------

 The Rust toolset includes a program called `rustdoc` which we can run through Cargo using `cargo doc`.
-It's builds and combines the documentation, not only from your code, but from any libraries and crates you're using.
+It builds and combines the documentation, not only from your code, but from any libraries and crates you're using.

 Let's jump in and try it out with our code, if you run `cargo doc --open` it will build the documentation and then open